oelin/hyper-reducer/README.md

 ## Introduction

 Reduction is a key concept in functional programming which encapsulates the idea of recursively transforming state based on a sequence of input.
 More concretely, `reduce()` takes two values (one of which is the previous output), and returns another value.
-In contrast, `reduceN()` takes `N` inputs (it has arbitrary arity).
+In contrast, `reduceN()` takes `N + 1` values (it has arbitrary arity).
 Although `reduceN()` can ultimately be *reduced to* regular `reduce()`, the construction makes certain operations easier to understand and implement.

 ## Insallation